-Application : Applied Explanation on : The role of Chairman and CEO of the Group is distinctive and is application of the presently held by Ms Ooi Hooi Kiang and Mr Tan Eng Kee practice respectively.
+Application Applied Application Applied Explanation on The role of Chairman and CEO of the Group is distinctive and is application of the presently held by Ms Ooi Hooi Kiang and Mr Tan Eng Kee practice respectively.
 The roles of both the Chairman and CEO are clearly defined in the Board Charter, Parts 4.7 and 5.1, and are accessible in the Company's website .
 Furthermore, the Chairman, together with the Board, has conferred specific authorities to the CEO, effectively creating a structure of accountability whereby the CEO would report on operational aspects critical to the business.
-Explanation for : departure quired to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Timeframe :
+Explanation for departure Large companies are required to complete the columns below.
+Non-large companies are encouraged to complet Measure Timeframe